kobolabs/epub-spec/README.md

 **The advised maximum size for all image types is 5 MB.** ePubs with larger images are still accepted and those images will not cause Kobo apps and devices to crash.
 However, ePubs with images all under this limit perform optimally across platforms.

 **Image dimensions should be set in percentages instead of pixels in the CSS for reflowable content.** Images with dimensions set by pixels may stretch depending on the orientation, device and user settings.
 Kobo reading platforms insert max-width and max-height CSS for images and videos to ensures that they are not split over multiple screens.

+**Images should not have transparent backgrounds.** This will result in the reading system inserting a default background color or pattern.
+Fixed Layout titles with where image backgrounds are transparent will fail QA in cases where the content is unreadable.

 **For a full screen image view** on the Android and iOS platforms, users can long press images in reflowable ePubs.
 Once in full-screen view, users will be able to pinch and zoom.
 This can also be acheived on eInk devices (running version 3.14 or later) by double tapping images.